grammyjs/website/site/docs/plugins/conversations.md

 ## Exiting Conversations

 The easiest way to exit a conversation is to return from it.
-Throw an error also terminates the conversation.
+Throwing an error also terminates the conversation.

 If this is not enough, you can manually halt the conversation at any moment.